 most favorite side dish (Like, ever!)

-I LOVE finding super easy but delicious side dishes.
-This next recipe happens to be one of my all-time favorite side dishes ever!!
+Glazed Carrots happen to be one of my all-time favorite side dishes ever!!
 My kids love them, the hubby and I love them, and they are so easy to make.

 The butter and brown sugar really bring out the flavor, and the carrots become so tender after cooking them – like MELT in your MOUTH tender!

-And even though they’re buttery, they’re not heavy at all, which makes them easy to pair with just about any main dish!
+Even though they’re buttery, they’re not heavy at all, which makes them easy to pair with just about any main dish!
 If all vegetables tasted this good, I wouldn’t have a problem getting my daily dosage!

 Are these the same as caramelized carrots or candied carrots?
 Yes!
 The brown sugar is what makes them “candied” or caramelized.
 If you want more of the sweetness, just add some more brown sugar!

-How to make Glazed Carrots
+How to cook Carrots

 BOIL.
-Bring carrots, water, butter and brown sugar to a boil in a pan over medium-high heat.
+Bring carrots, water, butter, and brown sugar to a boil in a pan over medium-high heat.

-Can these candied carrots be made ahead of time?
-We suggest making them fresh, but if needed you can make them a day ahead.
-Just store in an air-tight container and then to reheat, throw them back into a buttered pan and cook until carrots are heated through.
+Make ahead of time.
+We suggest making them fresh, but if needed, you can make them a day ahead.
+Store in an air-tight container in the refrigerator.

 For more favorite side dishes, check out:

 - Roasted Broccoli